Check out appoLearning.com, because your kids deserve the very best educational apps!

-In honor of this event, I thought it would be fun to check out some great golf games available to play on Android.
+In honor of summer and golf season, I thought it would be fun to check out some great golf games available to play on Android.
 I like golf, but I do much better playing on my Android than I do on the course.

 Flick Golf! ($1.99)